SD Huesca: History

 On 29 March 1960 Sociedad Deportiva Huesca evolved, first playing in Segunda División B in 1977.
 The 1960–61 season Huesca played in Regional category and achieved promotion to Tercera División, where remained for 12 consecutive seasons.
+Huesca were champions of their Tercera División group for two years running for the 1966-67 and 1967-68 seasons but were defeated in the playoff promotions each time.

 In the 1972–73 season the club was relegated to Primera Regional, which is a regional level competition.
 But the next year it returned to Tercera División.
 The club headed Tercera División in the 1989–90 season and as a result was promoted to Segunda División B.

 In the 2005–06 season, SD Huesca was relegated to Tercera División.
 In 2006 the club finished second in the Copa Federación de España, losing to Puertollano; in that same season it narrowly avoided relegation to Tercera División, after a play-off against Castillo.

 In the 2006–07 campaign the club reached the play-offs for promotion to the second level, having lost a two-legged final against Córdoba CF. In the following season, it returned to the "silver category".
 It happened on 15 September 2008 after the win over Écjija in the promotion play-off.

 2008–09's second division was a regular one for Huesca led by coach Antonio Calderón, with the new league status being maintained with many rounds left.
 Huesca finished that season in the 11th position.
 Rubén Castro, loaned by Deportivo La Coruña, was one of the most important players during the campaign, scoring 14 times, ninth-best in the league.
 In its second season in the Segunda División, the team struggled to remain there.
 Huesca finished in 13th position, just 2 points away from being relegated.
 The best scorer in the team that season was Juanjo Camacho, who scored 8 goals in the competition.

 In the 2010–11 season Huesca retained its place in the Segunda División finishing in the 14th position.
 The result was achieved by the good defensive performance.
 The goalkeeper Andrés Fernández was awarded with the Zamora Trophy for having the lowest "goals-to-games" ratio in the division.